Women’s Health

 PARASITE

-This type of vaginitis is a very common STD.
+This type of vaginitis is a very common STI.
 Although symptoms may vary, most people who have trichomoniasis cannot tell they have it.

 15-20% of cases